-From 23 April 2013, the Chocolate Menier Factory’s sell-out production of Stephen Sondheim’s Merrily We Roll Along, directed by Maria Friedman, will be available as a highlight to your next London theatre break at the Harold Pinter Theatre in London.
+The Chocolate Menier Factory’s sell-out production of Stephen Sondheim’s Merrily We Roll Along, directed by Maria Friedman, was a highlight of the Harold Pinter Theatre’s season in 2013.

 The story of Merrily We Roll Along is the story of the turbulent relationship between three friends: Franklin, Mary and Charley.
 Sondheim actually starts the show at the end of the story, but with each new scene he fills in the gaps, the history and the development of the characters until we find out what bought them to the place in time at which the story starts.
 This fascinating story-telling technique heightens the audience’s feeling of powerlessness to prevent what they already know will happen to the three friends, yet intrigued to find out what happens to get them to the heart-breaking conclusion.